Anti inflammatory drugs, also known as NSAIDs, have some very serious side effects.

 walnuts; and freshly ground flaxseeds.
 Spices like ginger and turmeric

-4. Avoid intense activities that can injure or strain the joint cartilage.
+4. Avoid intense activities that can injure or strain the joint hyaline cartilage.